Azure/aad-pod-identity/test/e2e/README.md

 ## Get Started

 To run the e2e tests in a given Azure subscription, a running Kubernetes cluster created through acs-engine or Azure Kubernetes Service (AKS) is required.
 To collect the cluster's service principal credential, for AKS, you can refer to [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
 For acs-engine, if you have an existing cluster, search for the `servicePrincipalProfile` field in `apimodel.json` under the deployment folder.
 Otherwise, refer to [here](https://github.com/Azure/acs-engine/blob/master/docs/serviceprincipal.md).
+Also, an Azure keyvault is created to simulate the action of accessing Azure resources.

 Execute the following commands to run the e2e tests: